IzzyLeech/Keep-your-head/README.md

 * I expect to know how many guesess I have left.
 * I expect to see my wrong guesses.

+## How to PLay

+* Keep Your Head is a guessing game that the player will have to guess the word that the game generates for them, resembling a hangman game with the exception of the gallows being a guillotine.
+* The player will be given the choice to choose the length of the word based on the difficulty they choose.
+    * Easy for a four letter word
+    * Medium for a six letter word
+    * Hard for a eight letter word
+* Once the game starts, the player will be shown the base of the guillotine to show that game has started.
+The guillotine will be built upwards from the base given the player the chance to give seven incorrect letters before they lose their head, resulting in game over.
+* The player will have 7 lives and it will be shown by a counter on how many the player has left.
+* The player will win the game if they correctly guess the letter of the word.
+* The player will lose the game if they run out of lives.

 ## Design Choices

 # Technologies Used